AlexSegen/taskerapp.frontend/README.md

 ### Notes
 This "project" is using Context Api and it's only hooks based components.

 ### Backend
 This is using a simple ExpressJS backend built by me called Ninja (WIP), details [here](https://github.com/AlexSegen/ninja.api)

+### Disclaimer
+This is not fully functional and I published this for educational purposes only.

 ### Screenshots